 This is the kind of hope I’ve had to learn to cling to through my journey and it’s the kind I pray you find.

 My story, as do most of ours, starts as a child.
-My childhood wasn’t perfect, I learned a lot of inaccurate “truths” (those would also be known as lies) that I’ve had to wrestle with and find where reality was.
+My childhood wasn’t perfect, I learned a lot of inaccurate “truths” (those would also be known as lies) that I’ve had to wrestle with to find where reality is.
 One of the biggest ones I’ve had to conquer (I haven’t fully conquered it) was that I don’t have to be perfect to be loved.
 My folks tried but what I learned was that the better behaved you are the more lovable and acceptable you are.
 I decided at an early age that I would become the perfect child and do and say whatever my parents wanted me to so I could be loved and accepted.
-There are multiple problems with this, the one I recognized right away was that it was an ever changing target.
+There are multiple problems with this, the one I recognized right away was that it was an ever-changing target.
 “Truth” was what they wanted to hear not what was actually true.
 I had to learn to read people very well and to mask my own thoughts and feelings even better.
 The other issues I didn’t realize till later in life.

 I carried this theory with me into my marriage and become even more obsessed with being perfect.
 After all my parents had been stuck with me but if my husband realized I wasn’t perfect he could leave me.
 The stakes had been raised and I was determined to meet them.
-Unbeknownst to my husband I was desperately trying to maintain perfection, something he never demanded or even expected of me.
-I had been creating a fortress of perfection to hide myself behind, fearing that one day it may start to crack and people would see the real me and I would no longer be loved or accepted.
-What I didn’t realize is that I wasn’t really being loved or accepted because no one really knew me, they only knew the carefully masked version I showed them.
+Unbeknownst to my husband, I was desperately trying to maintain perfection, something he never demanded or even expected of me.
+I had been creating a fortress of perfection to hide myself behind, fearing that one day it may start to crack, and people would see the real me and I would no longer be loved or accepted.
+What I didn’t realize was that I wasn’t really being loved or accepted because no one really knew me, they only knew the carefully masked version I showed them.
 When you build a fortress as good as I had it was going to take something big to destroy it and that’s what God had in mind.
 I often wonder if I had been a faster learner (less stubborn) if maybe He wouldn’t have had to use a wrecking ball.
-The tool He decided to use was a genetic disorder called Ehlers Danlos Syndrome and the clean up crew was going to be the love of my husband.
-It wasn’t pretty and it wasn’t quick and He’s not finished with me yet but I can say at this point in my life I’ve begun to see the beauty in being broken.
+The tool He decided to use was a genetic disorder called Ehlers Danlos Syndrome and the cleanup crew was going to be the love of my husband.
+It wasn’t pretty and it wasn’t quick, and He’s not finished with me yet, but I can say at this point in my life I’ve begun to see the beauty in being broken.